 If you would like to contribute music or lyrics to this project, please contact me directly: email@example.com .

-“In Springtime” has just been recorded by the Reid Consort in Edinburgh.
+“In Springtime” has just been recorded by the Reid Consort in Edinburgh, and will be released on CD soon.
 Hear it below:

 - New!
 “3 Memories of Kurdistan” is now available as a single download (includes “The Beach”, “In Springtime” and “My Father”) – available for SSSSAAAA or for SSAATTBB, 20 pages each.
 You can get scores for individual pieces in the set, versions with piano reductions, and audio demos, further down on this page.